ddebrunner/streamsx.microservice/samples/example.spl.services/README.md

 This project is an example implementation of a microservice written using the SPL.
 The project contains two microservices:

 * PublishReadingsService - This service generate random reading data.
 A reading is simply a timestamp and a value.
 The service generates readings and publishes the data for other services to consume.
+    * This service publishes data with this topic: example/spl/services/PublishReadingsService/reading/v1
 * SubscribeAndPrintReadingsService - This service subscribes data from the `PublishReadingsService` and print the data in the console output.
+    * This services subcribes data with this topic:  example/spl/services/PublishReadingsService/reading/v1
+    * This definition can be found in the service.properties.

 The project also contains two Java service wrappers to help compile and launch the SPL service.
 The Java wrapper enables clients to have a consistent experience regardless of the langauge used to implement a microservice.
 With this approach the end user will customize, build and execute the same way as a Java microservice.